Albany Lakes Civic Park

-Albany Lakes Civic Park is a public park located in Albany, New Zealand, a suburb of Auckland.
-It is adjacent to the Westfield Albany shopping mall, in the centre of a new commercial/town centre area that is being developed.
+Albany Lakes Reserve is a public park located in Albany, New Zealand, a suburb of Auckland.
+It is adjacent to the Westfield Albany shopping mall, in the centre of the commercial area.

 The park comprises two artificial lakes that serve both as landscape features and stormwater ponds.
-The lakes were created in the late 2000s, though the park took somewhat longer to finish, and much of the new vegetation is still in the process of growing in as of 2010.
+There are paved pathways around each lake with a boardwalk in between the lakes, and art installations along the boardwalk.
+The lakes were created in the late 2000s, and the park itself was officially opened on 5 November 2009.

 Providing an assembly/grassland area allowing up to 10,000 people to the north of the lakes, the park was designated as one of the 'fan zones' for the Rugby World Cup 2011.